 If you’ve ever had a bad boss or worked for a bad company you’ve probably wondered about your rights as an employee.
 California is an at-will employment state.
 This means that employers can discipline or fire employees at will: without providing a reason to the employee.
-This doesn’t mean you have no rights, and if you believe your rights may have been violated it is important you consult with a Pasadena wrongful termination lawyer.
-The experienced attorneys with our firm can assist in advocating on your behalf and ensuring that your side of the story is heard.
+This means that employers can discipline or fire employees at will, without providing a reason to the employee.

 Case Result: Wrongful Termination Settlement